 There is no cost to donors or their families for organ or tissue donation.

-Nearly 120,000 people in the United States are waiting for organ transplants, of these, more than 10,000 live in the greater New York metropolitan area.
+Almost 115,000 people in the United States are waiting for organ transplants, of these, nearly 10,000 live in the greater New York metropolitan area.

-28% of New Yorkers age 18 and over have enrolled in the New York State Donate Life Registry as organ, tissue, and eye donors.
-Nationwide, the average is 50%.
+35% of New Yorkers age 16 and over have enrolled in the New York State Donate Life Registry as organ, tissue, and eye donors.
+Nationwide the average is 56%.

 When matching donor organs to recipients, the computerized matching system considers issues such as the severity of illness, blood type, time spent waiting, other important medical information, and geographic location.
 The recipient's financial or celebrity status or race does not figure in.